tarantool/queue/README.md

 #### queue.put(space, tube, delay, ttl, ttr, pri, ...)

 Enqueue a task.
 Returns a tuple, representing the new task.
-The list of fields with task data is optional.
+The list of fields with task data ('...')is optional.

 #### queue.urgent(space, tube, delay, ttl, ttr, pri, ...)